Guide to Storing Your Meat

 Eating Your Meat in the Next 6 Months

 Not sure when you are going to enjoy your delivery?
-For extra protection for long-term storage, put your butcher paper wrapped meat in a freezer-safe ziplock.
+For extra protection and long-term storage, put your butcher paper wrapped meat in a freezer-safe ziplock.
 Don't forget to take a sharpie and write the date and contents on the bag.

 How to Safely and Efficiently Thaw Frozen Meat